ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: ANTM

 \section{ANTM}

-One way to study how these topics evolve is to cluster archives over time and observe how the topic representation changes.
-In this work, we adapt a clustering procedure with an aligned structure, which results in evolving temporal topics and achieves a more diverse and coherent temporal topic representation.

-The proposed method, called ANTM, consists of three layers (\Cref{fig:arc}).
-The first layer provides a dynamic vector representation for each document, corresponding to its content as it relates to other documents.
-A self-supervised machine learning method called Data2Vec is used for embedding in the first layer.
-Transformer-based LLMs models such as BERT can also be used.
-The second layer splits the document vector representations into a set of temporal time frames, and later performs aligned clustering on the reduced dimension of time frames (by AlignedUMAP) after an alignment procedure on a hierarchical density based clustering algorithm called HDBSCAN.
+As shown in \Cref{fig:arc}, ANTM consists of three layers: The first layer uses advanced pre-trained Transformer-based LLMs (e.g. Data2Vec) to provide a time-aware vector representation for each document, corresponding to its content as it relates to other documents.
+The second layer splits the document vector representations into a set of temporal time frames and performs an overlapping sliding window algorithm (based on AlignedUMAP\cite{alignedumap} and a hierarchical density-based clustering algorithm called HDBSCAN) for temporal document clustering.
 Finally, the third layer is responsible for providing word representations for each set of aligned clusters over time.
-We use the c-TF-IDF method in this layer.
+The class-based TF-IDF method is used in this layer.